pingcap/docs-cn/tidb-troubleshooting-map.md

 - 2.2.3 TiKV slow write.
 Refer to [4.5](#45-tikv-write-is-slow).

 - 2.2.4 TiDB wrong execution plan.
 Refer to [3.3](#33-wrong-execution-plan).

+- 2.2.5 For other causes, see [Troubleshoot Increased Read and Write Latency](/troubleshoot-cpu-issues.md).

 ## 3. TiDB issues